+C. Strobes:

-- Four inches (100 mm) or 8 inches (200 mm) cone type speakers ceiling mounted with white colored baffles in areas with suspended ceilings and wall mounted in areas without ceilings. - C. Strobes: - Xenon flash tube type minimum 15 candela in toilet rooms and 75 candela in all other areas with a flash rate of 1 HZ.
-Strobes shall be synchronized where required by the National Fire Alarm Code (NFPA 72). - Backplate shall be red with 1/2 inch (13 mm) permanent red letters.
+- Xenon flash tube type minimum 15 candela in toilet rooms and 75 candela in all other areas with a flash rate of 1 HZ.
+Strobes shall be synchronized where required by the National Fire Alarm Code (NFPA 72). - 2.
+Backplate shall be red with 13 mm (1/2 inch) permanent red letters.
 Lettering to read "Fire", be oriented on the wall or ceiling properly, and be visible from all viewing directions. - 3.
-Each strobe circuit shall have a minimum of 20 percent spare capacity. - 4.
-Strobes may be combined with the audible notification appliances specified herein. - D. Fire Alarm Horns: - 1.
-Shall be electric, utilizing solid state electronic technology operating on a nominal 24 VDC. - 2.
-Shall be a minimum nominal rating of 80 dBA at 10 feet (3,000 mm). - 3.
+Each strobe circuit shall have a minimum of twenty (20) percent spare capacity. - 4.
+Strobes may be combined with the audible notification appliances specified herein.

+D. Fire Alarm Horns:

+- 1. Shall be electric, utilizing solid state electronic technology operating on a nominal 24 VDC. - 2.
+Shall be a minimum nominal rating of 80 dBA at ten feet. - 3.
 Mount on removable adapter plates on conduit boxes. - 4.
 Horns located outdoors shall be of weatherproof type with metal housing and protective grille. - 5.
-Each horn circuit shall have a minimum of 20 percent spare capacity.
+Each horn circuit shall have a minimum of twenty (20) percent spare capacity.

-2.8 ALARM INITIATING DEVICES
+2.7 ALARM INITIATING DEVICES